Once you've decided to attend UW Law School, you'll want to secure housing as soon as possible. Here are a few considerations.

-NEGOTIATE: Sometimes a landlord will agree to strike certain clauses (i.e prohibiting subletting or hidden fees for carpet cleaning, etc).
-Larger management companies may be less willing to negotiate, but Madison has tons of small landlords who will.
+Read leases with an eye to special clauses, and ask questions if unclear.
+Sometimes a landlord will agree to strike certain clauses (i.e prohibiting subletting or hidden fees for carpet cleaning, etc).
+Larger management companies may be less willing to negotiate, but smaller property managers often do.

 |Electricity/gas||Madison Gas & Electric